jsteigelman/fso-part-2-notes-frontend/README.md

 * User can filter notes to show only the important notes (notes marked with stars)

 ## Built With
+* [axios](https://axios-http.com/docs/intro) - Axios is a promise-based HTTP Client for node.js and the browser
 * [React](https://reactjs.org/) - React is a JavaScript library for building user interfaces

 ## About Full Stack Open